charlstown/cookie-hub/{{ cookiecutter.repository_name }}/README.md

 Don't hesitate to contact any of the following members of the Data Platform Team:

-- [Carlos Grande](mailto:my-mail) · Access,, general questions and permissions
+- [Carlos Grande](mailto:{{ cookiecutter.maintainer-email }}) · Extra support and very specific questions.

 ## 4. Other links

-Links
+Fill this section with other links from the project.

 <!---------------------------------------------------------------------------->